aloes-io/aloes-docker/README.md

 Many developers using nginx inside docker uncountered this [issue](https://github.com/jwilder/nginx-proxy/issues/133)

-Update hosts file to point your servername to the loopback network ?
+Update hosts file to point your servername to the loopback network ( not sure it helped ).

 ## Setup